mrcgrtz/styleguide/README.md

 <a name="link-rulesets"></a>
 #### Link rulesets

-For `A` elements, you MUST NOT use the `A` selector alone.
+For any `A` element, you MUST NOT use the `A` selector only.
 Instead you MUST use these pseudo-classes in
 [this order](http://meyerweb.com/eric/css/link-specificity.html) for
 specifity reasons: